 - Test against the quality guidelines.
 Quality guidelines for all apps plus specific criteria for tablet, TV, and Auto apps provide testing templates.
 You use these to confirm that your apps offer the basic UI design, features, and functions expected by Android users.

-- Upload your APK to the alpha or beta channel.
-Alpha and beta testing can help greatly in discovering issues with your app, giving you the opportunity to fix those issues and raise the quality of your initial release.
-Learn how to upload an APK and (if necessary) expansion files.
-Learn about best practices for beta tests.
+- Upload your Android App Bundle to the closed or an open test track.
+Closed and open testing tracks can help greatly in discovering issues with your app, giving you the opportunity to fix those issues and raise the quality of your initial release.
+Learn how to upload an Android App Bundle and learn about best practices for open tests.

 - Define your app's device compatibility.
 Let the Play store know which Android versions and device screen sizes your app is designed to work on.

 - Check the pre-launch reports.
-When you upload an APK to the alpha or beta channel, opt-in to receive the pre-launch reports.
-With these reports you can identify the issues found after your app is tested automatically on a wide-range of real devices running different versions of Android.
+When you upload an Android App Bundle to the closed or open track, you'll receive a pre-launch report.
+With this report you can identify the issues found after your app is tested automatically on a wide-range of real devices running different versions of Android.

 - Setup your app's price and countries of distribution.
 Once you've determined your monetization model, setup your app as free or paid and select the countries in which it will be distributed.

-- Opt-in to the right distribution options.
-From the pricing & distribution page, opt-in to specific devices and programs, such as Android Wear, Android TV, and Designed for families.
+- Opt- in to the right distribution options.
+From the pricing & distribution page, opt-in to specific devices and programs, such as Wear OS by Google, Android TV, and Designed for families.
 Google Play can then review your app and, once approved, make it more discoverable for users.

 - Determine your app's content rating.
 Providing an appropriate rating for your app is a requirement of the Developer Program Policies but, it also ensures your app gets seen by the right age-based audiences.